UK Art Courses

 Studying Art in the UK will hone the practical studio skills associated with becoming an artist alongside an exploration of the theoretical, historical and critical areas of the subject.
 Studio-based work is central to all Art courses and can include painting, sculpture, installation, printing, photography and digital media, with students specialising in their own area of interest.
 Universities often invite professional artists and critics to talk to students, whose studio work often culminates in a public display of final year students' art.
 Some universities will also require a dissertation.

-We can help with your Art application.
 Get started today and arrange your free consultation at our offices in London or Manchester or via Skype.

 Careers in Art

 Art career options include photography, illustration, graphic design, interior design and website design.
 Art graduates also work in multimedia, publishing, advertising, museums, galleries, fashion, and the film industry.

 Most courses do not specify what subjects you should have studied at school but some insist on achievement in an art-related subject, and studying art and history of art is recommended.
 A personal portfolio is a must.
 This is a collection of drawings and documents that represent your art work and show you are unique, creative and imaginative.
 You do not need to provide all your work, just a representative collection which can include sketchbooks and samples to show how your ideas developed.
 You will most likely need to succeed at interview to gain entry.

 For international students wishing to study Art at undergraduate level, an IELTS score of no less than 5.5 across all four categories - reading, writing, speaking and listening – with an overall 6.0 score is generally required at most universities.